 One of the major components of the plan is a diet that slows the progression of the disease.

 Before I share Dr. Clemmons’ diet for DM dogs here are more facts you should know about Degenerative Myelopathy.

 First discovered in 1973, DM is a genetic disorder that is comparable to ALS (Lou Gehrig’s disease) and Multiple Sclerosis in humans.
 Dogs with DM show early warning signs of: hind end weakness, stumbling or crisscrossing the back legs, and knuckling or scuffing the rear feet when they walk.

-A mutated gene has been identified as a major risk factor for the disease in a number of dog breeds.
+A mutated gene has been identified as the major risk factor for the disease.
 An easy-to-use DNA test is available from the Orthopedic Foundation for Animals (OFA) for owners and breeders.
 The test is approved for breeds that have been proven to be susceptible to DM though a University of Missouri study.

 These breeds include:

 - Chesapeake Bay Retrievers